ASREEN/password-generator-Backend/README.md

 ### How to run the project? :

-clone the backend folder write in the teminal npm install then npm start
+clone the repository and write in the teminal npm install and then npm start

 ### Links
  - [Frontend repository](https://github.com/ASREEN/password-generator-Frontend)